In This Article

 Today soylent has many different tastes and forms to suit your unique lifestyle.
 If you're looking for convenience above all else, there are repacked solid soylent squares or bottles.
 Soylent has passed its 3rd iteration of powder and manufactured drinks.

-My name is Adam Andrewjeski.
-I was what someone in the tech world would call an "early adopter.”
-I've been using soylent since its very early stages.
+I’ve compared their ingredients, nutritional quality, taste, and texture–and picked out products that I believe meet the best standards.
 The first time I saw a true meal replacement product was when I read about it in the first VICE soylent article back in 2013.

 Soylent Powder is one of the most economical forms of meal replacements you can buy.
 It comes in a bag that contains 7 meals at 270 calories or 4 2/3 meals at 400 calories.
 You end up saving money and space, but you have to add water and mix the drink yourself.

 It has a fairly neutral taste but is a little bit grittier than a bottle of the flagship product.